 This question reflects the real reason any church member becomes a volunteer.
 Be sure you understand how these opportunities helped your volunteers grow spiritually.

 Your church choir is an important part of your services and your church community.
-It also gives members a different way to express their creativity and spirituality.
+It provides members with a unique way to express their creativity and spirituality.
 Use these questions to make the most of your church choir.

 Why ask this survey question?